rolinh/dfc/README.md

     cmake .. -DLFS_ENABLED=false

-There is another option which is disabled by default.
-It shall be used by developers and for debugging purpose only as it activates strict compiler options and debug flags.
-To activate it:
+Different types of build are available.
+Most people will only care about `RELEASE` which is the build type that shall be used when distributing the software as binary or installing it as it adds some optimization flags.
+To enable `RELEASE` build use the following:

+    cmake .. -DCMAKE_BUILD_TYPE=RELEASE

+Developers might care about `DEBUG` build when debugging the program as it adds debug flags such as `-g3`.
+Enable it like so:

-    cmake .. -DGRIM=true
+    cmake .. -DCMAKE_BUILD_TYPE=DEBUG

+Note that by default, `dfc` build with very strict compilers flags.

 ## RUN